thoughtfulbiometrics/thoughtfulbiometrics.github.io/README.md

 ## Invitation _or_ why we need this event:

-The Thoughtful Biometrics workshop is creating a space to dialogue about critical emerging issues surrounding biometric and digital identity technologies.
+The Thoughtful Biometrics Workshop is creating a space to dialogue about critical emerging issues surrounding biometric and digital identity technologies.

 Biometrics technology is being used in a wide range of contexts and there in this range of existing and potential uses, there are many questions about the ethical and socially good uses.